What Is It, Causes, Diagnosis, Treatment and More

 Secondary lymphedema is much more common as it is typically the result of injury to a fully developed lymphatic system.
 It can occur when flow of lymphatic fluid is blocked by cancerous cells, compressed externally by a tumor, or damaged following radiotherapy (a treatment often used for certain cancers).
 Secondary lymphedema most commonly occurs in individuals who have undergone treatment for breast cancer, as a consequence of the removal of lymph nodes.
 The most common cause of pediatric lymphedema is a condition called lymphatic filariasis, which is a parasitic infection typically caused by the Wuscheria bancrofti worm.

-Myxedema, also called thyroid dermopathy, can occur in individuals with severe or advanced hypothyroidism—often referred to as Graves disease and characterized by low levels of thyroid hormones.
+Myxedema, also called thyroid dermopathy, can occur in individuals with severe or advanced hypothyroidism, which is characterized by low levels of thyroid hormones.
 This can lead to an increased accumulation of fluids and other substances, often affecting the legs, feet, eyes, or mouth.
 Myxedema affecting the lower legs, known as pretibial edema, is the most common type.
 Periorbital edema, or edema around the eyes, is also often seen and results in swollen eyelids.Angioedema

 Angioedema refers to the localized swelling of the skin.
 It is usually the result of a reaction to certain allergens, such as nuts or specific medications.
 In some cases, however, the cause is unknown.
 Some allergic reactions may be characterized as anaphylactic reactions, which are severe and often life-threatening.
 In rare instances, the occurrence of angioedema may be inherited.
 Angioedema typically causes swelling in the face, tongue, larynx (located in the throat), abdomen, arms, or legs.
 If the swelling involves the upper part of the larynx, it may disrupt breathing and could be life-threatening.